 Our second server is failing the Basic-Auth, Http-Redirect, Request-Monitor,Scripting-Tools and WIndows-Auth checks.
 We forgot to configure IIS.
 But we don’t have to wait for application deployment and failure to find out and we don’t have to reference any vendor documentation or notes to figure out exactly what is missing.
 It’s all right there in our console, highlighted in red.
 We can now go back into the second server and install the missing IIS features.
 After correcting the mistake, we can scan again with UpGuard and verify that both servers now have 100% compliance with the policy.

 This is a simple example, but illustrates the basic concept of how configuration monitoring can make IT ops better and easier.
 As time goes on in our example, we can do some other cool things.
 If we need to add additional servers, we simply put them into our node group and scan them.
 They will automatically have the policy we created applied and we can see if our IIS configs match.
 This is particularly great in cases where months or even years have elapsed between the initial rollout and the additional server(s).
 Likewise, if the requirements for our policy change, we can update the policy by making the changes on one of our servers and then adding those changes to the existing policy.
 This makes it simple to keep up with changes across any number of servers caused by application or system updates.
-It gets even easier when you begin to automate those changes with tools like Puppet, Chef or Ansible.
+It gets even easier when you begin to automate those changes with tools like Puppet, Chef or Ansible, for which UpGuard can build automation sheets from existing configs.
 Finally, our policy will alert us to any changes made on those servers that affect the IIS configuration.
 We can even go so far as to define within our policy that certain files should exist (in webroot, for instance) or utilize PowerShell scripts to check information on the website config, application pools and virtual directories.

 The policy options are robust and customizable and every organization can tailor them to the needs of their environment.
 As projects require more grouped servers to operate, a solid configuration management strategy will ensure reliable, secure systems across any size scope.
+If you use third party tools like rsync, UpGuard can reduce the risk of breach by validating important permissions and configurations.

 By following these 10 steps for improving IIS 7 security, you can achieve and maintain an even stronger level of security for your web apps.